rjain11/tgm/README.md

 # Terminal Gmail - A Gmail CLI

 A command line tool for Gmail.
-(In production)

 ## Installation